Polson Logging Co. 2: Early preservation

 In March 1962, No. 2 was sold to the Grand Traverse Northern Corporation of Marquette, Michigan, which was in search for a steam engine to use on their new tourist operation, the Cadillac and Lake City Railroad (CLK) of Cadillac, Michigan.
 No. 2 was towed from Hoquiam, Washington to Cadillac for over 2,300 miles on mainline trackage owned by the Northern Pacific and Soo Line Railroads.
 After a subsequent restoration process was completed in May 1965, No. 2 began pulling the C&LC's 4-mile tourist trains between Lake City and Cadillac.
-It also ran alongside other steam engines on the C&LC, namely, Ex-Kelly Island Lime and Transport saddle tank engine No. 11, which the C&LC also owned, and Canadian Pacific 1278, which was on temporary loan from Steamtown, U.S.A. in the early 1970s.
-However, the C&LC was facing a slow decline in ridership, and it led to the railroad discontinuing their Michigan operations in 1971.
+It also ran alongside Ex-Kelly Island Lime and Transport saddle tank engine No. 11.
+In 1970, No. 2 developed a crack in its boiler shell, and it was sidelined for repairs, while Canadian Pacific 1278 was leased from Steamtown, U.S.A. as a stand-in.
+Concurrently, the C&LC was facing a slow decline in ridership, and it led to the railroad discontinuing their Michigan operations in 1971.
 No. 2 was subsequently sold to Carl U., who was the son-in-law of Richard Hinebaugh, the owner and operator of the Kettle Moraine Scenic Railway in North Lake, Wisconsin.
-Carl was allowed to operate No. 2 on the Kettle Moraine for two years, before mechanical problems sidelined it.
+Carl was allowed to operate the No. 2 on the Kettle Moraine for two years, before further mechanical problems sidelined it.
 The engine was later sold again to H. Stuart Kuyper of Pella, Iowa, who wanted to use No. 2 to pull his own dinner excursions.
-Kuyper had No. 2 moved to the Illinois Railway Museum (IRMX) in Union, Illinois for restoration, but before restoration work could be completed, Kuyper died in 1980.
+Kuyper had No. 2 moved to the Illinois Railway Museum (IRM) in Union, Illinois for restoration, but before restoration work could be completed, Kuyper died in 1980.